larryknaebelobsidian/kingdom/Proposition 104. The Christian Church is not denoted by the predicted Kingdom of the Prophets..md

 ---
 #toc

+>Obs.
+1. Taking the establishment of the Kingdom for granted, and overlooking the postponement, has led to a wholesale appropriation by the church of predictions relating exclusively to the Kingdom still future.

+>the church cannot be meant by the Kingdom, for the prophecy locates the appearance of the Ancient of Days and the bestowment of the Kingdom after the horns have appeared.
+>Obs.
+2

+>after three have fallen, and after the rise and extended progress of another horn called the “little horn,”
+>Obs.
+2

+>The stone comes, the Son of man comes, at the time when the Kingdoms are to be destroyed, and the prophecy proclaims this to be one of the objects contemplated by the Coming.
+>Obs.
+2

+>This Kingdom is only given to the Son of man at this Coming, referred by Jesus not to the first but a future one, and therefore it is not the church.
+(Comp.
+Prop.
+121).
+>Obs.
+2

+>The horns and the little horn are represented as existing down to this Coming, and during their presence and exertion of power, the saints, just as has occurred in the church but will not in the Kingdom, have been oppressed and persecuted.
+>Obs.
+2

+>a Coming in triumph to rescue saints after they have endured a period of trial, etc. Hence this is not the Coming which preceded the Ch.
+Church, but must be the same alluded to in Rev. as preceding the Mill. age.
+>Obs.
+2

+>The declaration of the prophecy is, that the church was in a struggling condition “until” “the time came that the saints possessed the Kingdom.”
+This language clearly implies that during the period when this oppressing hostile power existed, the saints did not possess the Kingdom.
+>Obs.
+2

+>The setting up (as Tregelles, Fairbairn, etc.) of thrones (not casting down), “the judgment set and the books opened etc., locates the coming of the Ancient of Days and that of the Son of man, just where John locates the judgment under the last trumpet—Rev. 11:15-19; Rev. 15:15 -19; Rev. 20:4—still in the future.
+Therefore, these are not descriptions of events preceding the establishment of the Christian Church.
+(Comp.
+Props.
+121, 132, 133, 134, etc.)
+>Obs.
+2

+>The giving of the Kingdom, dominion, etc., implies at once a rulership, power, exaltation, etc., a fulfilment of which is thus far contradicted by the history of the church.
+It embraces actual dominion over nations, their subjection, etc., which has never been realized.
+>Obs.
+2

+>When the power of this Kingdom is once exerted, it includes a continued, unremitted exertion and manifestation of the same, which does not correspond with the wavering, often weakened condition, relapses, losses, etc., of the church.
+(Comp.
+Prop.
+159.)
+>Obs.
+2

+>The time when this Kingdom is set up is a time of dire vengeance, as the slaying of the beast, giving his body to the burning flame indicates; this agrees with the vengeance to be inflicted at a future coming recorded in Rev. 19, etc. Hence, a Kingdom before this period of retribution is not described.
+(Comp.
+Props.
+115, 123, 147, 161, etc.)
+>Obs.
+2

+>The smiting of the stone is also a representation of vengeance.
+It demolishes, breaks into pieces, makes like chaff or dust, and utterly roots out.
+This teaches violence, not conversion, etc., as some contend to support a theory, but the utter removal of hostile powers, as our argument demands, and as illustrated in’ the closing portions of the Apocalypse.
+Kingdoms antagonistic to the truth, wars resultant from them, etc., exist down to the Second Advent; but that period, as Paul tells the Thessalonians, is a time of terrible smiting or vengeance.
+The church has exhibited no such power, and therefore is not denoted.
+>Obs.
+2

+>The entire narration of the prophecy makes the natural impression that this Kingdom is not set up beside the image or beasts to be contemporaneous with them, and to be engaged in a continued series of smiting processes, but that at a certain period (as Rev. 11:15) it will be manifested, and that in connection with their removal.
+>Obs.
+2

+>The condition of the world at the Sec.
+Advent does not coincide with the proposed conquest of the world attributed by interpreters to the church.
+>Obs.
+2

+>The Kingdom, dominion, etc., is to be in the territorial limits, the very place occupied by the image and beasts, but if the church is meant, how comes it, unless we indorse the assumptions of the Romish and Greek Churches, which do not meet the conditions of the prophecy, that the church after so long a trial has never exercised such dominion within those limits?
+>Obs.
+2

+>A real, visible, outward Kingdom is to be witnessed.
+>Obs.
+2

+>The prophecy implies forcibly that when this Kingdom is set up it will be done so conspicuously that all will know definitely the period of its setting up.
+>Obs.
+2

+>From these considerations, and especially from that arising in a preservation of covenanted promise, of Divine Unity of Purpose, of consistency between earlier and later prediction, we are forced to the conclusion that the church by no means meets the conditions imposed by the prophecy.
+>Obs.
+2

 NOTE: Scripture quotes from LSB
 Copyright © 2021 by The Lockman Foundation.
 All rights reserved.
 Managed in partnership with Three Sixteen Publishing Inc. [lsbible.org](https://www.lsbible.org/)